jmshearer/PROtractor/README.md

 ## Making a PROtractor

-1) Load the appropiate AI file in Illustraotr
+1) Load the appropiate AI file in Illustrator (or use the appropiate PDF)
 2) Etch on a laser etcher.

-Note: Flipping horizontally is recommended such that the etched side is the side that touches the paper to reduce parallax.
+*Note: Flipping horizontally is recommended such that the etched side is the side that touches the paper to reduce parallax.*